 This free paddling event on the Ipswich River is a relaxed, fun, and family-friendly paddle from the Ipswich River Watershed Association headquarters at Riverbend, right on the river in Ipswich.
 It is perfect for all ages and levels of paddling experience.
 You will have the opportunity to learn basic paddling skills, from the proper way to hold a kayak paddle to different ways to steer your canoe.

-The Ipswich River is the perfect place to start your children canoeing.
+The Ipswich River is the perfect river to start your children canoeing.
 We'll pair up two adults and two children per canoe and take a leisurely paddle up the river.
-We'll stop off in one of the backwater areas and do some dipping in the river to get a closer look at the creatures that live under the surface.
-On our return, we'll enjoy a snack at the picnic tables by the Nature Center and talk about what we discovered.
+We'll stop off in one of the backwater areas and do some dipping in the river to observe up close the creatures under the surface.
+On our return, we'll enjoy a snack at the canoe landing and talk about what we discovered.
 Bring a blanket and we'll provide a sweet treat.